+The Gare de Lyon/Bercy neighborhood is shared by the 12th arrondissement and 5th arrondissement, in the southeast corner of Paris.
 One of the city’s main train stations, the Gare de Lyon, sits at the northern end of the neighborhood on the right bank (rive droite), with the Bercy Village shopping area rounding out the southern tip.
 Just to the west are the impressive Jardins des Plantes gardens and the Paris Mosque.
 The Seine river cuts between the two arrondissements, running north to south.

 Main streets in the neighborhood :